rollerworks/search/Resources/doc/type.rst

 Type
 ====

-The RecordFilter is more just then simple an search engine.
+The RecordFilter is more just then just a simple search engine.

-As your properly know, searching works by filtering conditions, configured by fields in sets.
+As you properly know, searching with the system works by defining filtering conditions.

-Each field can have a special filtering type for working with values.
+But did you known, that each field can have a special filtering type for working with values?

 Using an special type for the field allows validation/sanitizing and matching.
 Basic types like Date/Time and numbers are built-in, but you can also build your own types.

 .. note::

     All built-in types are local aware and require the Symfony Locale component.
     When working with none ASCII charters the International Extension must be installed.

-Secondly, all built-in types support comparison optimizing when possible.
+Secondly, all built-in types support comparison and optimizing when possible.

-Its possible but not recommended to overwrite the build-in types by using the same alias.
+Its possible but not recommended to overwrite the build-in types by using the same alias in the service definition.
 You should only considering doing this when absolutely needed.

-see ``Resources/config/services.xml`` for there corresponding names.
+see ``Resources/config/services.xml`` for the corresponding names.

 Configuration
 -------------

-Types implementing ConfigurableTypeInterface
-can be configured with extra options using the setOptions() method of the type.
+Types implementing ConfigurableTypeInterface can be configured with extra options using the setOptions() method of the type.

 When building the FieldSet.